ctwhome/top-frameworks/top-svelte/src/routes/about/+page.md

 # About This Project

-This is a **SvelteKit** application with **PocketBase** as the backend, now enhanced with **MDsveX** for markdown-powered pages!
+This is a modern **SvelteKit** starter template ready for your backend integration, enhanced with **MDsveX** for markdown-powered pages!

 ## Features

-- 🚀 SvelteKit 5 with Svelte Runes
+- 🚀 SvelteKit 2 with Svelte 5 Runes
+- 🔌 Backend-agnostic architecture - integrate any backend or database
-- 🗄️ PocketBase for backend and authentication
+- 🗄️ Ready for Supabase, Firebase, PocketBase, Custom APIs, or any BaaS solution
-- 🎨 DaisyUI + Tailwind CSS for styling
+- 🎨 TailwindCSS 4 + DaisyUI for beautiful, responsive styling
-- 📝 MDsveX for markdown content
+- 📝 MDsveX for markdown-powered content
-- ✅ Todo management with real-time updates
-- 📰 Blog posts system
+- 🔐 Backend-agnostic authentication interface
+- 🐳 Docker Compose ready
+- 💪 Full TypeScript support

 ## What is MDsveX?